 butter, a small container of hummus, a little reduced-fat cheese, or a slice or

 two of lean deli meat with some veggies.
-On Phase 2 you can have the same, plus
+On Phase 2 you can have one of the

-a slice of whole-wheat bread or a whole-wheat pita.
-Or bring along a South
+same, plus a slice of whole-wheat bread or a whole-wheat pita.
+Or bring along a

-Beach Diet 100-Calorie Snack Bar or one of our Good to Go Cereal Bars, which
+South Beach Diet 100-Calorie Snack Bar or one of our Good to Go Cereal Bars,

-- Congratulate yourself: Completing a walking race is a big accomplishment.
+- Congratulate yourself: Completing a walking race is a big accomplishment,whether it’s 2 miles or 10 miles.
 Give yourself a pat on the back.
-Who knows — maybe entering a race from time to time will give you the motivation to keep walking on a day-to-day basis — a boon for sustained weight loss and better health.
+Who knows — maybe entering a race from time to time will give you the motivation to keep walking on a day-to-day basis — ideal for sustained weight loss and better health.